 - Ensures that the DDS has your most current information; and

 - Meets upcoming federal requirements for boarding a commercial flight and entry into federal buildings.

 13. What if I am a dependent and do not have two documents that show I am residing with a parent, guardian or relative?

 DDS accepts a number of common documents to prove your residential address including:

 - A dependent's State of Georgia or Federal income tax return for current or preceding calendar year listing you as a dependent; and

 - School records or transcripts showing your residential address.

 14. What if I do not have all of the documents when I visit a Customer Service Center?

-If you currently hold an unexpired Georgia DL or ID, you will receive a temporary DL/ID that has a limited term (up to 120 days) which gives you additional time to gather the required documents and return to a Customer Service Center with your documents.
+Suppose you currently hold an unexpired Georgia DL or ID.
+Then, you will receive a temporary DL/ID that has a limited term (up to 120 days).
+This will give you more time to gather the required documents.